How To Build Financial Security With Less Effort & Be DEBT FREE!

 For instance if you pay off a large debt, reroute that payment you were making into a savings account instead.
 Do it every month, and do it automatically.
 That savings account will begin to build.

-When RancherMan & I married I sold my house and we lived in his home.
+When RancherMan & I married I sold my house and moved into his home.
 Our expenses were combined which reduced our financial requirements.
 Now we only had one electric bill, one water bill, etc.

 But I asked RancherMan;